AbstractSDK/old-app-template/README.md

 ## Commands
-- `cargo build`: Build the add-on
+- `cargo build`: Build the app
 - `cargo test`: Run the tests
-- `cargo deploy`: Deploy the add-on to Abstract Version Control
+- `cargo deploy`: Deploy the app to Abstract Version Control
-- `cargo wasm`: Compile the add-on to wasm
+- `cargo wasm`: Compile the app to wasm
 - `cargo doc`: Generate the documentation
 - `cargo clippy`: Run the linter